Veon to strive for deeper 4G coverage, no current 5G plans

-BARCELONA, June 30 (Reuters) - Veon (VON.AS) wants to focus on 4G deployment for the next three years before rolling out 5G, its chief executive said on Wednesday, a strategy in stark contrast to the bleeding edge aspirations of other telecom operators gathered at the Mobile World Congress.
+BARCELONA (Reuters) - Veon wants to focus on 4G deployment for the next three years before rolling out 5G, its chief executive said on Wednesday, a strategy in stark contrast to the bleeding edge aspirations of other telecom operators gathered at the Mobile World Congress.

-The vast majority of operators speaking at the annual industry event in Barcelona touted their plans to launch 5G networks, with Orange (ORAN.PA), Verizon (VZ.N) and Deutsche Telekom (DTEGn.DE) flaunting their latest experiments with robots and edge computing. read more
+The vast majority of operators speaking at the annual industry event in Barcelona touted their plans to launch 5G networks, with Orange, Verizon and Deutsche Telekom flaunting their latest experiments with robots and edge computing.

 But Veon, which serves 240 million users in countries as diverse as Pakistan, Algeria and Russia, insisted on a very different track in the face of its largely low-income, infrastructure-starved customer base, most of whom earn daily wages.